Skip to content

 Another drawback to using your training shoes for daily wear is their long-term durability.
 While most training shoes are made to be more durable, there’s no denying that you’ll get more out of your training shoes if you only limit their wear for working out.

-This can be important to consider for the lifter and athlete that doesn’t necessarily have unlimited to buy training shoes more often.
+This can be important to consider for the lifter and athlete who doesn’t necessarily have unlimited to buy training shoes more often.
 If you want your shoes to last longer, then you may want to wave their primary use for training.

 Can I Wear Training Shoes for Walking?